Daniel Ioniță (poet): Cultural influence

-Perhaps because of these differing views, Ioniță has received a considerable amount of exposure in the media, with various television channels (TVR, SperantaTV, TVR International, TVR Transilvania, Cotidianul TV, Nașul-TV among others) and radio stations (Radio Romania Actualități, SmartFM in Romania, the ABC and SBS stations in Australia, ARCA TV from the US) broadcasting about his work, and interviewing on a regular basis when he visits Romania.
-This exposure increased especially after the formation, in 2014, of the Australian-Romanian Academy for Culture, a body promoting specific cultural cooperation projects involving artists, writers and academics from Australia and Romania.
+Perhaps because of these differing views, Ioniță has received a considerable amount of exposure in the media, with various television channels (TVR, SperantaTV, TVR International, TVR Transilvania, Cotidianul TV, Nașul-TV among others) and radio stations (Radio Romania Actualități, SmartFM in Romania, the ABC and SBS radio stations in Australia, ARCA TV from the US) broadcasting about his work, and interviewing on a regular basis when he visits Romania.
+This exposure increased significantly after the formation, in 2014, of the Australian-Romanian Academy for Culture, a body promoting specific cultural cooperation projects involving artists, writers and academics from Australia and Romania.
 Ioniță's work has also been translated into other media: singers-songwriters Cătălin Condurache, Sandy Deac, and Adrian Ivanițchi have written and performed songs on some of Ioniță's more romantic poems.

+Starting with 2023, and continuing yearly - the Australian-Romanian Academy for Culture and Poetry Sydney have co-organised an "Mihai Eminescu Poetry Festival" in Sydney - for which Daniel Ioniță provided curated themes from significant Eminescu poems, eliciting poetic responses from invited Australian poets, as well as a few poets of Romanian origin living in Australia.
+This poetic dialogue culminated in January 2026 with the publication of the bilingual volume The Universal Within the Local - An Australian-Romanian Poetic Dialogue with Mihai Eminescu 2023-2025 - with Ioniță as principal editor, and with Angela Stretch (president of Poetry Sydney) and George Roca (publicist and editor) as consulting editors.